mna/0value/posts/build a restful API with Martini.md

 }
 ```

 The field tags control the marshaling of the structure to JSON and XML.
 The `XMLName` field gives the structure its element name in XML, and is ignored in JSON.
 The `Id` field is set as an attribute in XML.
-The other tags simply give a lower-cased name.
+The other tags simply give a lower-cased name to the serialized fields.
 The plain text format will use the `fmt.Stringer` interface - that is, the `func String() string` function.

 With this out of the way, let's see how Martini is actually used.